-- A. The SBL is funded as an eligible activity under CDBG-DR, per Section 105(a)(15) of the Housing and Community Development Act (HCDA).
-All requirements of the CDBG-DR program that relate to economic development activities are applicable to the SBL including: - 1.
+- A. The RSBL is funded as an eligible activity under CDBG-DR, per Section 105(a)(15) of the Housing and Community Development Act (HCDA).
+All requirements of the CDBG-DR program that relate to economic development activities are applicable to the RSBL including: - 1.
 Meeting a national objective.
 Subrecipients are required to collect information on each awarded business to demonstrate how they meet one of the following national objectives: - a.
-Benefit to Low and Moderate Income persons, job creation; - b.
-Benefit to Low and Moderate Income persons, job retention; - c.
-Benefit to Low and Moderate Income persons, area wide benefit; OR - d.
-Benefit to Low and Moderate Income persons, limited clientele (assistance to microenterprises whose owners are LMI) - Guidelines for evaluating and selecting economic development projects, as per 24 CFR 570.209, and subject to the alternative requirements listed in the applicable disaster recovery waivers

-- 3. Other program requirements, as applicable -- 24 CFR 570.601 (Sub part K) - 4.
+Benefit to Low- and Moderate-Income persons, job creation; - b.
+Benefit to Low- and Moderate-Income persons, limited clientele (assistance to microenterprises whose owners are LMI) - 2.
+Guidelines for evaluating and selecting economic development projects, as per 24 CFR 570.209, and subject to the alternative requirements listed in the applicable disaster recovery waivers - 3.
+Other program requirements, as applicable -- 24 CFR 570.601 (Sub part K) - 4.
 Financial Records -- 24 CFR 570.502 and 2 CFR 200.302 - 5.
-24 CFR 570.604 and 24 CFR Part 58 Environmental Standards - B. Subrecipients are required to report on all jobs created or retained through the program.
+24 CFR 570.604 and 24 CFR Part 58 Environmental Standards - B. Subrecipients are required to report on all jobs created through the program.

-In order to determine whether the assistance to a business can be categorized as LMI job creation or retention or LMI Limited Clientele for national objective purposes (24 CFR 570.483 (b) (4)), Subrecipients must ensure:
+In order to determine whether the assistance to a business can be categorized as LMI job creation or LMI Limited Clientele for national objective purposes (24 CFR 570.483 (b) (4)), Subrecipients must ensure:

-- The businesses complete, execute and submit LMI Certification forms as part of the application and within one year of receiving the final loan payment from the Subrecipient; - Perform a financial analysis of an eligible business to justify the use of LMI Job Retention as a national objective.
-Businesses may only qualify under LMI Job Retention if: - The company experienced a 20% decline in gross revenue since the named disaster(s) identified in application; AND - 51% or greater of their total jobs retained by the applicant business are held by LMI persons.
+- The businesses complete, execute and submit LMI Certification forms as part of the application and within one year of receiving the final loan payment from the Subrecipient; - 51% or greater of their total jobs created by the applicant business are held by LMI persons.
 HUD will consider the person income qualified if the annual wages or salary of the job is at or under the HUD-established income limit for a one-person family.
 Businesses can show the LMI jobs benefit by documenting, for each person employed, the name of the business, type of job, and the annual wages or salary of the job. - Collect income data on owners of microenterprises considered to be LMI

-OCD will provide LMI Certification forms for each parish along with current income tables for 2022.
+OCD will provide LMI Certification forms for each parish along with current income tables for the most recent year available from HUD.
 Awarded businesses must complete the LMI Certification form for the parish in which their employees and/or owners reside.
 OCD will provide yearly updated LMI Certification forms to Subrecipients as area median income data defined by HUD becomes available.
-Subrecipients will review payroll registers, payroll forms or federal form 941 businesses are required to submit to verify job creation or retention LMI income data reported on LMI Certification forms is accurate.
+Subrecipients will review payroll registers, payroll forms or federal form 941 submitted by businesses.
+This information will be used to verify the accuracy of the LMI income data for job creation reported on the required LMI certification forms.